jacobemcken/jacobemcken.github.io/_posts/2024-06-08-read-code-to-get-better-at-writing-code.md

 Diversity was implied, different genres and different authors, to broaden our horizons. 📚

 The reason for this trip down memory lane is that I want to make the point:
-If you want to get better a programming (writing code), you should read code, and if you want to get really good you should read A LOT of code.
+If you want to get better at programming (writing code), you should read code, and if you want to get really good you should read A LOT of code.
 Not your own code - obviously.
 You need new input to avoid stagnating - some kind of creative stimulus.
 You need to see and understand alternative ways of solving the same problem.